 NVIDIA GeForce GTX 470M SLI vs NVIDIA GeForce GTX 480M

-NVIDIA GeForce GTX 470M SLI► remove
+NVIDIA GeForce GTX 470M SLI► remove from comparison

 The NVIDIA GeForce GTX 470M SLI is a high-end graphics solution for laptops based on two GeForce GTX 470M graphic cards in SLI mode.
 Each card usually renders a single frame in an alternating manner.
 Therefore, it may suffer from micro stuttering in low fps ranges of 30fps.
 This happens because of different timespans between two frames (e.g. Irregular delays between sequential frames).
 Each single GTX 470M is based on the GF104 core and therefore supports DirectX1 11 and OpenGL 4.0.